Research PortalResearch Platforms and Portals (RPP) Competition

 - Compute and Storage Platform: Compute Canada hosts several platforms which serve significant compute and storage resources to a community of users.
 This may include a user-friendly front-end that submits traditional batch jobs on the back-end.
 Please note: Any proposal requiring at least 50 core years (or 50 VCPUs in the cloud) OR at least 50 TB of storage is considered to be a Compute and Storage Platform.
 This option is shown as “Platform” in the online form.

-Generally speaking, Compute and Storage Platforms consume much larger physical resources than Service Portals.
+Generally speaking, Compute and Storage Platforms consume much larger physical and support resources than Service Portals.
 As such, they will be subjected to more rigorous review.

 |Service Portal||– At least 1 peer review and 1 technical review.

 – May be awarded without further panel discussion if reviews are positive.

 |Compute and Storage Platform||– At least 2 peer reviews and 1 technical review.

 – Mandatory scoring discussion at the RPP committee meeting.

 – Potential science impact review from a disciplinary panel.